 bright yellow soup in a white patterned bowl topped with cilantro and fried shallots

 Because this soup doesn’t feature any protein, you’ll likely want to serve this as a main dish with a side of some kind of protein.
-I love quick seared chicken breast or some canned smoked trout.
+I love quick seared chicken breast or Cajun.
+Shrimp.
 Feel free to toss a can of chickpeas or some shredded chicken into the soup.

 Description